vakac995/easySH/docs/05-development/development-guide.md

 ### 4. Verify Setup

-1. Open `http://localhost:5173` in your browser
+1. Open `http://localhost:5173` in the browser
 2. Complete the wizard with sample data
 3. Generate a test project
 4. Verify the downloaded ZIP contains the expected files